dhutapratama/docs/scheduling.md

         }
     }

 In addition to scheduling using closures, you may also schedule [invokable objects](https://secure.php.net/manual/en/language.oop5.magic.php#object.invoke).
-Invokable objects are simple PHP classes that contain an `__invoke` method:
+Invokable objects are simple GO classes that contain an `__invoke` method:

     $schedule->call(new DeleteRecentUsers)->daily();